d19fe8/CTAT-detector-plugins/README.md

 	- at least one variant of BKT
 		- e.g., BKT + contextual guess and slip
 - a cognitive gaming detector?
+- predictive stability

 also starring other recent highlights from the EDM literature, such as:
-- predictive stability(?)
 - at least one detector of a student's affective state
  - ...